 The painting is divided into the upper and lower halves, where the former is occupied by the rider and the latter – by the horse.
 The amber-hued horse in the painting is more reminiscent of a bull in its stature.
 An important fact in this context is that Alexander the Great named his horse Bucephalus, which is translated as “an ox head”.

-The figure of the rider himself is all bloody red, with the brush strokes reminding the dropping blood due to their fluidity and lack of shape.
+The figure of the rider himself is all bloody red, with the brush strokes reminding the dropping blood.
 The yellow eye of the male figure makes it almost demonic, implying Alexander’s the Great notorious violence and aggression in battles.
 With the large sword contoured in blood on the left and against the backdrop of the deep blue night, again with blots of red in some places, the subject matter is representative of a strong military leader.
-Finally, the position of the horse with bent legs and the forward-directed strokes of the dark blue night in the lower part of the canvas create the impression of fast motion, making the narrative image dynamic and creating the sense of a rush from the battlefield.

 So how do we tell the history of Alexander the Great, pulling apart the myths and legends and reconstructing an accurate narrative?
 It’s a difficult task, but it’s an important one.
 The artist invites the viewer to taste history in abstract formation.